 "Let's remember, in its day these old tractors, plus the old motors and farming gear we restore, helped to make New Zealand more productive.
 They're a big reason why this country became prosperous."

+And while the enthusiasts' old tractors were made for hard work, Tom says they're a lot of fun to operate.
 “If you think your Harley has power come along on a trek — we’ll show you some machines with real torque.”